LesliTech/Lesli/lib/vue3/lesli/components/button/docs.md

 # Buttons

-lesli-button provides a wrapper around standard buttons, allowin manipulate the state of the button and the ability to use icon family like material icons.
+lesli-button provides a wrapper around standard buttons, allowing manipulate the state of the button and the ability to use icon family like material icons.

 You can build action buttons and vue router links.